odipar/reset/_posts/2022-05-28-relational.md

 By abiding to these rules, the *meet* operator `&` adheres to the Greatest Lower Bound property of ReSeT's relational lattice.
 #### Complex joins
 Now let's try to intersect some more interesting relations.
-Here is working [example](https://cuelang.org/play/?id=TCFw0ZL5DN9#cue@export@cue) that I created in CUE.
+Here is working [example](https://cuelang.org/play/?id=TCFw0ZL5DN9#cue@export@cue) that I created in CUE:
 ```javascript
 A:
  {a:0, b:1} |